suntosh/CreateABlueprint/README.md

 Size | Pre configured list of CPU, Memory and Storage sizes to chose from.
 Image | Precreated OS Images to choose from
 Subnet | The subnet that the VM should be a part of.
-Security | HyperGrid Agent installation script run configuration.
+VM Custmoization | HyperGrid Agent installation script run configuration.
 Entitle | Access control - the users that have access to the blue print Advanced | Prefix for the VM name and if the VM needs to be a part an existing cluster.
 Review | Run as a VM or Save as a blueprint for creating of future similar VM's